 On top of the actual SEO work, you may have to attend meetings or pitches once you’ve developed a bit of experience.
 The end of each month will probably involve writing up monthly reports on what you’ve been doing for each of your clients, using data from Google Analytics and other sources to show the impact your work has been having (an important way of demonstrating return on investment).

-There will also be an element of the unexpected.
-For example, you might log in to Google Analytics one day and find that your client has experienced an overnight crash in organic search traffic.
-You’ll need to exercise your detective skills to find out whether it’s down to something going wrong with their site or an unexpected search engine algorithm update.
+Whether you work in-house, freelance or for an agency, there will also be an element of the unexpected.
+For example, you might log in to Google Analytics one day and find that your client has experienced an overnight dip in organic search traffic.
+You’ll need to exercise your detective skills to find out whether it’s down to something on their site or an unexpected search engine algorithm update.

 What knowledge and skills do you need for SEO?

 Technical knowledge is essential for a career in SEO, so you’ll need a good understanding of how websites are built, how search engines work and what tactics you can use to influence the position of a website in search engines.
 At the same time, you’ll need to be able to formulate strategies, and you’ll have to have a good business brain, as you’ll sometimes have to justify to a client why an idea is worth spending money on.

 You’ll need to be good at analysing data, using tools such as Google Analytics to assess how a website is performing in search.
 A good knowledge of Microsoft Excel will also stand you in good stead, while problem-solving skills will come in handy when you’re hit by unexpected challenges such as algorithm updates.

 Amongst the nitty gritty of actual SEO work, you’ll probably be doing some project management work, so you’ll need to be good at liaising with clients.
 Managing expectations is key in SEO, as you’ll find that some clients assume they’ll go straight to the top of the Google rankings the moment you begin work.